What is PTSD ?

 After trauma, the brain becomes disrupted.
 The amygdala—responsible for fear—remains overactive, while the part that regulates calmness is underactivated.
 Even when the danger has passed, the body still reacts as if it were threatening.
 Recovery requires time, safety, and deep physical relaxation.

-When do you notice the signals most strongly?
+When do you notice the signals the most?

 How can you bring more peace ?
 (4 steps)